justinli34/java-virtual-desktop/README.md

 - As a user, I want to be able to save my game when I close the application.
 - As a user, I want to be able to create a new game file or load a previous game file.
 - As a user, I want the game to have multiple different endings.
-- As a user, I want to be able to interact with Arch Technologies in different ways.